Licensed Real Estate Broker

 Buying a property is not a walk in the park, especially if you have a limited budget.
-Whether you’re a first-time homebuyer or startup real estate investor, you can easily get lost in the complex world of real estate if you don’t play your options well.
-With the help of Coy C. Vickers, Jr. and his team in Philadelphia, you’ll be able to find a property you can proudly call your own without any hassle.
+Whether you’re a first-time home buyer or startup real estate investor, you can easily get lost in the complex world of real estate if you don’t play your options well.
+With the help of Coy C. Vickers, Jr., Exclusive Buyer's Broker and his team in Philadelphia, you’ll be able to find a property you can proudly call your own without any hassle.
 We offer support and guidance for the first time, intermediate, and seasoned real estate investors.
 We'll provide strategies to increase your net worth, generate cash flow, and develop an investment portfolio through asset acquisition.